General Help

 -

 Dear Veronica, 1.
-Regardless of the situation, it is essential for an air conditioner to have the most direct path to two key areas: 1.1. the outdoor compressor unit or the balcony where the compressor is located 1.2. a way to channel condensed water to the nearest bathroom for drainage.
-2. Opting for the shortest route is advisable because, over time (typically 2 years or more, depending on usage and environment), the drainage pipes of the air conditioner can become blocked by dust, similar to how arteries can become clogged.
-3. A shorter route means less piping required for both the refrigerant gas and drainage.
-4. In terms of Feng Shui, it is recommended to…
+Regardless of the situation, it is essential for an air conditioner to have the most direct path to two key areas: 1.1. the outdoor compressor unit or the balcony where the compressor is located 1.2. a route to channel condensed water to the nearest bathroom for drainage 2.
+Choosing the shortest route is advisable because, over time (typically 2 years or more, depending on usage and environment), the air conditioner’s drainage pipes can become blocked by dust, similar to how arteries can become clogged.
+3. A shorter route also means less piping is needed for both the refrigerant gas and the drainage.
+4. From a Feng Shui pers…

 Last reply by Cecil Lee, -